Salt in Urbanized Watersheds

 Results in up to $1,237 in savings

-- To evaluate the effectiveness of using anti-icing for reducing road salt usage on the Ryerson University campus
+- To evaluate the effectiveness of using anti-icing for reducing road salt usage on the Toronto Metropolitan University campus

 - To promote road salt reduction to the public, private commercial property owners, water professionals, and policy/ decision-makers